pegasystems/pega-datascientist-tools/README.md

 library(ggplot2)
 library(scales)
 library(tidyverse)

-library(cdhtools)
-data(admdatamart_models) # Example data included in cdhtools
+library(data.table)

 ggplot(admdatamart_models %>%
-         mutate(Performance = 100*performance,
+         mutate(Performance = 100*Performance,
-                Responses = positives+negatives,
-                AcceptRate = positives/(positives+negatives)),
+                AcceptRate = Positives/ResponseCount),
-       aes(Performance, AcceptRate, colour=name, shape=configurationname, size=log(Responses)))+
+       aes(Performance, AcceptRate, colour=Name, shape=ConfigurationName, size=log(ResponseCount)))+
   geom_vline(xintercept=c(52,90), linetype="dashed")+
   geom_point(alpha=0.7) +
   guides(colour=guide_legend(title="Proposition"),
          shape=guide_legend(title="Model"),
          size=FALSE)+
-  scale_x_continuous(limits = c(50, 100), name = "Proposition Performance") +
+  scale_x_continuous(limits = c(50, 70), name = "Proposition Performance") +
   scale_y_continuous(limits = c(0, 1), name = "Success Rate", labels = scales::percent) +
   theme(panel.background = element_rect(fill='lightgreen'))
 ```

 This loads a sample dataset from the packages that represents the state of a couple of ADM models taken from the ADM Data Mart and plots success rate vs performance.
 Similar to the standard report in Prediction Studio, but across multiple model rules.
-This example is from one of the vignettes that is shipped with the package, `adm-reporting`.
+This example is from one of the vignettes that is shipped with the package, `adm-datamart`.
 You should get an output like this:

 ![Example ADM Model Plot](images/example-model-plot.png)